Waiting for yet another Industrial Revolution

 The PC revolution.
 The Internet revolution.
 The mobile revolution.
 The social media revolution.
 The blockchain revolution.
 And the AI re-revolution.
 We seem to be living in times of Permanent Revolution.
 Also reminds me of the Age of Revolution that thrived a couple of centuries ago.
 Back then, social uprising calling for regime change was the clarion call.
 Nowadays, revolutions touted by the media are mostly limited to rapid technological change, pace the failed Arab Spring.
 Times seemed to have changed.
 However, let us not forget that social unrest is still pretty much alive, especially in countries where deep socio-economic and political divisions are pervasive, as is the case in many developing countries.
 On the other hand, one has to wonder how many of these countries have experienced an Industrial Revolution (I will ignore its impact on climate in this post).

-The second question is about the word Industry.
+The second question is about the word “industry.”
 What does this include?
 Paradoxically, the allegedly new Industrial Revolution arrives when deindustrialization in many advanced economies has been at work since the 1970s – as reflected by the relative decline of both labor and GDP shares of the industrial sector.
 On the other hand, the services and financial sectors made substantial gains in the interim.
-While there is no agreement on its roots causes, deindustrialization does not mean that manufacturing is declining.
-Rather, it shows that developed economies are reaching higher maturity levels.
+While there is no agreement on its root causes, deindustrialization does not mean that manufacturing is declining.
+Rather, it shows that developed economies are reaching higher levels of maturity.
 Manufacturing has also undergone a subtle concentration process.
 Add to this mix the overall productivity decline in the last couple of decades.
 One could argue that overcapacity and overproduction in the industrial sector are driving this process.
 Large productivity increases are not necessary as demand is not growing as fast as in the past.
-The quest for new markets has not stopped but has to face the fact that millions of people worldwide still live in poverty, subsisting with meager incomes and thus lacking real purchasing power.
+The quest for new markets has not stopped, but it has to face the fact that millions of people worldwide still live in poverty, subsisting with meager incomes and thus lacking real purchasing power.
 Yet another apparent paradox.
 It goes without saying that none of these challenges were around during the two previous Industrial Revolutions.
 They had it easy, so to speak.
-At any rate, Industry here is not limited to manufacturing but includes agriculture, food production and mining, the so-called Primary Sector of the economy.
+At any rate, industry here is not limited to manufacturing but includes agriculture, food production and mining, the so-called Primary Sector of the economy.
 Manufacturing, the Secondary Sector of the economy, relies on the former to create high-value-added products that can sustain high levels of human development.
 Manufacturing has been the engine of development for advanced nations.

-We can conclude from the above that while very few countries in the Global South have experienced an Industrial Revolution similar to Western nations, industrialization via manufacturing is still possible.
-By the road is long and winding.
-The 3-4IR not only brings in new challenges but also provides immense opportunities for developing countries.
+We can conclude from the above that, while very few countries in the Global South have experienced an Industrial Revolution comparable to that of Western nations, industrialization through manufacturing is still possible.
+But the road is long and winding.
+The 4IR presents new challenges and offers immense opportunities for developing countries.
 But the latter will not be knocking on the doors.
-Instead, countries must be proactive, harness them and then put them in motion.
+Instead, countries must be proactive, harness them, and then put them in motion.
 Indeed, national policies to harness the 4IR are certainly much-needed.
 Industrialized countries are well ahead here.
-All other nations should follow, bearing in mind that they need to first identify their own position in the global economy while acknowledging their specific local context.
-No two countries are identical, so cookie-cutter approaches most probably will fail.
+All other nations should follow, bearing in mind that they need to first identify their position in the global economy while acknowledging their specific local context.

 Cheers, Raúl